bayi/dotfiles/README.md

 # Important!
-Install to: ~/.dotfiles or edit `install` file and change the path.
+Install to: `~/.dotfiles` or edit `install` file and change the path.

 # Installation
-To install/update the config files, run: ./install
+To install/update the config files, run: `./install`

+# Configuration
+To enable/disable modules edit `install` file.
+Also if you want you can set the `path=` variable in `Zsh/zshrc`.

 # xorg needed packages:
  - xorg-xinit